Reich out, Saturday in as Colts try to fix stagnant offense

 Indy traded Wentz to Washington in March then acquired Ryan in a subsequent trade with Atlanta.

-Reich also coached previously with the Arizona Cardinals and the then-San Diego Chargers after starting his coaching career working for the Colts and with Peyton Manning.
+Reich was previously an assistant with the Arizona Cardinals and the then-San Diego Chargers after starting his coaching career working for the Colts and with Peyton Manning.

-The longtime backup quarterback with the Buffalo Bills finished his first head coaching job with a 40-33-1 record.
+The longtime Buffalo Bills backup quarterback finished his first head coaching job with a 40-33-1 record.
 Reich is the second coach to be fired this season, joining Matt Rhule of Carolina.

 AP NFL coverage: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL